Hetwin/sandbox/README.md

 ## Motivation
 "Code in the wild" for data science application are the perfect starting point to learn something new.
 Unfortunately, it is very painful to get the code running especially if you are not familiar with the detailed information about the environment setup.

-This issue can be solved by using a development environment running in a Docker container, which is created by a predefined Docker image like [Juypter Stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/).
+This issue can be solved by using a development environment running in a Docker container, which is created by a predefined Docker image like [Jupyter Stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/).
 The developer can provide the code and the related development environment.
 Then you only need to run the code and reproduce the result in an easy way.
 No time wasting effort anymore!

 ## Get Docker for Windows
 Before you can start, you need to install [Docker for Windows](https://docs.docker.com/desktop/install/windows-install/).
 If you are not familiar with the installation of Docker for Windows you can use an installation guide provided on [Youtube](https://www.youtube.com/).